 Turkey Veggie Platter

 Placing fresh, colorful, healthy veggies as a turkey-shaped veggie tray is super simple to do, yet so creative!
-It’s the perfect easy Thanksgiving appetizer to kick off your Thanksgiving menu and is a fun twist on your regular fruit and veggie platter.
+It’s the perfect appetizer to kick off your Thanksgiving menu and is a fun twist on a fruit and veggie platter.

 Assembling the Thanksgiving Turkey Veggie Tray